vondreii/cognitive-load/README.md

 ## Overview ##
 A modified version of the street racing game sourced from https://github.com/Microsoft/Imagine_street-racing

-The game is a 3D street racing game where the player must avoid the cars and obstacles on the road.
+The game is a 3D street racing game where the player must avoid the obstacles on the road.
 The player scores points when avoiding these obstacles.
-There are two versions of the game:
-* Avoiding cars
-	* In the first version of the game (avoiding cars) roadblocks are transparent.
-Hitting them does not affect your score.
-		However, hitting cars does affect your score.
-* Avoiding both cars and roadblocks
-	* In the second version of the game (avoiding cars and roadblocks), hitting both the roadblocks and the cars affect your score.

 ![Alt text](Images/Capture.PNG?raw=true "Gameplay")

 ## Running the Game ##